Streuseled Caramel Pumpkin Blondies

 Make the caramel by sprinkling the sugar evenly over the bottom of a large nonstick skillet.
 Place the skillet over medium-high heat and staying close by, cook until the sugar melts and starts to color.
 Once you see a little color, gently swirl the skillet so that the sugar colors evenly.
 Cook the sugar, without stirring, until it turns a deep amber.
 The sugar will bubble up and foam and soon it will start to smoke.
 It is very dramatic, and it might make you think you’ve gone too far, but you want a dark (though not burned black) color.
 The darker the sugar, the fuller the flavor.
 When the bubbles have gone from foamy to big and fat, you will probably have reached the right color.
 To check the color, drop a bit of the caramelized sugar on a white plate.
 Lower the heat to medium, stand back and pour the cream into the skillet.
 The sugar will bubble and hiss and, if the cream was cold, it may even clump.
 Just continue to cook, stirring, and it will even out.
 Add the rum (or cider) and butter and cook just until the caramel is smooth.
 Pour the caramel into a heatproof pitcher or bowl and cool it for about 15 minutes.

 Preheat oven to 350 degrees F. Make a sling out of two pieces of aluminum foil and line a 8×8 baking pan with it.
 Spray with cooking spray and set aside.
-Whisk together flour, baking powder, baking soda, salt and pumpkin pie spice – set aside.
-In a medium heavy-bottomed saucepan, melt butter over medium-low heat and simmer until it’s just light brown in color, about 7 minutes.
+Whisk together flour, baking powder, baking soda, salt and pumpkin pie spice - set aside.
+In a medium heavy-bottomed saucepan, melt 8 tablespoons of butter over medium-low heat and simmer until it’s just light brown in color, about 7 minutes.
 Remove from heat and stir the sugars into the butter.
 Set aside to cool for a few minutes.

 Whisk whole egg, egg yolk, maple syrup and vanilla extract into butter/sugar mixture until completely incorporated.
 Stir dry ingredients into wet mixture in 3 parts, folding each addition in until almost completely incorporated.
 Gently stir in the pumpkin and caramel until just incorporated.
 Spoon batter into prepared pan and bake for 10 minutes.
 Scatter chunks of streusel over the top, gently pressing the pieces down a bit, and continue baking for another 25-30 minutes, when a toothpick inserted into the middle comes out clean or until the blondies have a cakey look.